 Causes Of Hypothermia In Dogs

-Hypothermia in dogs is often caused by overexposure to frigid temperatures without a way to stay warm, but it can happen to dogs at normal temperatures, especially if they are very old or young or if they are under the influence of anesthesia.
+Hypothermia in dogs is often caused by overexposure to frigid temperatures without a way to stay warm.
+However, it can happen to dogs at normal temperatures, especially if they are very old or young or under anesthesia.
 Dogs that suffer from diseases of the hypothalamus, including hypothyroidism, are also at risk.
 Here are some other potential causes of hypothermia in dogs.

 - Wet fur or skin